ihsotas0/Interfaced/notes/journal.md

 Proxy from personal hosted Rack to other Userland servers in Matrix.
 Methods only work in raw Program Space.

-Mark Mullens Method (Office Space): Prevents all people in proximity from disconnecting from Program Space.
+Mark Mullens Method (Strangelove): Prevents all people in proximity from disconnecting from Program Space.
 He uses this to trap Alexander and his soldiers and crush them in a big "twist" reveal of his power.
 He baits Alexanders entire army out to him as if they could easily disconnect and delete